 Whether you call it the “Fat Lady,” the “Sophia Loren,” or the “Coke,” the GMT-Master II ref.
 16760 marked an important turning point for Rolex’s flagship pilot’s watch collection.
-If you’ve ever wondered what the Rolex “Fat Lady” reference is or just want to learn more about the first Rolex GMT-Master II model, then join us as we delve into the GMT-Master II ref.
+If you’ve ever wondered what the Rolex “Fat Lady” reference is or just want to learn more about the first Rolex GMT-Master II model, then join us as we delve into the Rolex GMT ref.
 16760.

 Why is the GMT-Master II ref.
 16760 Nicknamed the Fat Lady?